A tribute to the Augustinians’ legacy of caring for a unique documentary heritage

 Archives that can be traced back to 1639

 On August 1, 1639, three young Augustinians reached the shores of Québec City.
 They had departed from their monastery in Dieppe, France on May 4, and disembarked carrying their letters of obligation, constitutive documents and letters patent signed by Louis XIII authorizing the foundation of the first hospital in North America, Hôtel-Dieu de Québec.
-During the voyage, these important papers were kept in a chest, with three animal-skin covered locks, to protect them from the onslaught of the sea, which also served as an altar for the celebration of Mass during the crossing.
+During the voyage, these important papers were kept in a chest, with three animal-skin covered locks, to protect them from the onslaught of the sea.
+This chest also served as an altar for the celebration of Mass during the crossing.
 The contents of this chest are now kept at Le Monastère des Augustines Archives Centre in Québec City.

 The enterprise of the three founders was guided by the Constitutions of their Order.
 The revised 1666 edition specifies the arrangements to be made for the conservation of the archives: